bearcms/demos/README.md

 The official Bear CMS support articles are available at [https://bearcms.com/support/](https://bearcms.com/support/).
 We recommend checking them out to learn more about the Bear CMS project.

 ## Contact us
 This demos are created and maintained by the Bear CMS team.
-Feel free to contact us at support@bearcms.com or [bearcms.com](https://bearcms.com/).
+Feel free to contact us at support@bearcms.com and [bearcms.com](https://bearcms.com/).